lmagristella/lmagristella.github.io/_posts/2026-05-29-interactive-gravitational-lensing-applet.md

 Two panels, side by side:

-- **Left — the source plane.** Where the galaxy *actually* is.
+- **Left, the source plane.** Where the galaxy *actually* is.
 A glowing blob you can move with the mouse (or the sliders).
-- **Right — the lensed sky.** What a telescope on Earth would *see* after a massive dark matter halo (at redshift 1, a few billion lightyears away from us) bends the light on its way to us (from redshift 2, a few more billions lightyears away).
+- **Right, the lensed sky.** What a telescope on Earth would *see* after a massive dark matter halo (at redshift 1, a few billion lightyears away from us) bends the light on its way to us (from redshift 2, a few more billions lightyears away).

 Drag the source toward the center and watch your galaxy get split into arcs, break into multiple images and, in some cases, form a perfect circle: an Einstein ring.
 Every pixel of the resulting images come from photons traced through the curved spacetime around an NFW halo using EXCALIBUR, then mapped back to the sky.